ik4vrb/ds-4002-team-aai-project-1/README.md

 ### Code Building

 ### Code Usage
+There are two files in the SRC folder:
+  1. The frist one is called EDA project 1 and contains the intial EDA conducted on our data.
+  2. The second file is called Data Anlysis that consists of the sentiment and syntax analysis conducted on the book intructions.

 ## Data
 All the data for this project can be found in the [Data](https://github.com/ik4vrb/ds-4002-team-aai/tree/main/Data) folder.